 Once the interim licence has been issued you will receive an electronic receipt confirming your interim licence has been issued and your name will display to the College’s Member Search.
 An interim licence is required before commencing employment, which includes orientation.

-IENs who practice without a valid interim license will be subject to an Unauthorized Practice Fee ($100/shift worked with no maximum) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.
+IENs who practice without a valid interim license will be subject to an Unauthorized Practice Fee ($100/shift worked with a maximum fee of three times the regular licensure cost) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.

 For further information, please call 709-753-6040 or email [email protected].